 Gina GlantzFounder, genderavenger.com

-Gina is a member of the board of directors of the Oxfam America Action Fund and chairwoman of the Oxfam America board of directors’ development and governance committee.
+Gina is a member of the board of directors of the Oxfam America Action Fund.
 In 2014, Gina founded genderavenger.com, an online community dedicated to ensuring that women are always part of the public dialogue.
 During her career in politics and organizing, Gina served in multiple capacities at the Congressional, state, and presidential levels, and was national campaign manager for Bill Bradley’s 2000 presidential campaign.
 Prior to her retirement in 2009, Gina worked as senior advisor to Andrew Stern, president of the Service Employees International Union (SEIU).
 After retirement, Gina served as a Fellow at Harvard University Kennedy School's Institute of Politics, followed by a stint as an HKS adjunct lecturer.
 She is a board member of Dēmos and TurboVote.
 Gina is a graduate of the University of California at Berkeley.